Silvia Martínez Micol General Technician - Biology and Microscopy

 Silvia graduated with a BSc in Environmental Sciences from the University of Murcia, Spain.
 She completed her degree with a final year project in the Department of Genetics and Microbiology on "Modification and cloning of the genes in Mucor circinelloides for generating appropriate strains for biodiesel production".

-Following on from this, Silvia studied for a MSc in Biotechnology for Environmental Sustainability at Napier Edinburgh University, Scotland, where her research project focussed on "The impact of ultraviolet treatment on Salmonella in water and sludge samples from Veolia Wastewater Treatment Plant".
+After completing her undergraduate degree, Silvia studied for a MSc in Biotechnology for Environmental Sustainability at Napier Edinburgh University, Scotland, where her research project focussed on "The impact of ultraviolet treatment on Salmonella in water and sludge samples from Veolia Wastewater Treatment Plant".

-Silvia speaks Spanish, basic French and is currently perfecting her English language skills by taking courses at the University of Bath Language Centre.
+Silvia speaks Spanish, basic French, and is currently perfecting her English language skills by taking courses at the University of Bath Language Centre.